build-on-aws/content/tutorials/recommendation-engine-full-stack/index.md

 ---
-title: "Build Your Own Recommendation Engine for a Streaming Platform Clone on AWS: A Full Stack Tutorial"
+title: "Build Your Own Recommendation Engine for a Movies Streaming Platform Clone on AWS: A Full Stack Tutorial"
 description: "Hands-on tutorial showing how to build a full stack recomemndation engine integrated for a Streaming Platform Clone"
 tags:
   - machinelearning